Would you like to have an opportunity to reflect upon your teaching practice?

 Would you like to enhance your teaching portfolio with a Teaching Squares Certificate?

 If you have answered yes to any of these questions, we have a great opportunity for you.
-Please join the Fall 2019 Teaching Squares!
+Please join the Winter 2020 Teaching Squares!

 How does it work?

 Four professors from different disciplines (the square) visit each other’s classes to observe teaching methods, classroom materials, and classroom management.
 After the professors have observed each other’s classes, they get together to reflect on how this informs their own teaching and learning practice.

 As a culminating activity, participants are asked to prepare a short 1-2 page written reflection (or video/multimedia alternative) documenting their experience in the program which they will share with the Teaching Squares facilitators.
 This is followed by a lunch celebration for all Teaching Square participants.
 The lunch is an informal gathering and participants reflect on their experiences and continue to exchange ideas and resources to enhance their own teaching and learning.

 There is no cost to participants.
 Return participants are always welcome!